12 Best Benefits of Kiwi Fruit

 The growing global popularity of the kiwifruit attributes to an amazing blend of its unique appearance, flavor and nutritional assets.
 Benefits of the fruit for medical conditions have been discussed as under:

-Cardiovascular health: As mentioned, kiwifruit is rich in protective polyphenols along with vitamin C, vitamin E and potassium which are effective in the maintenance of cardiovascular health.
-An investigative study has revealed that the fruit exerts inhibitory activities which aids in the reduction of triglycerides in the blood.
-According to the study, consumption of couple of kiwis on a daily basis helps in reducing the platelet aggression response or the risk of blood clotting.
+As mentioned, kiwifruit is rich in protective polyphenols along with vitamin C, vitamin E, and potassium which are effective in the maintenance of cardiovascular health.
+An investigative study has revealed that the fruit exerts inhibitory activities which aid in the reduction of triglycerides in the blood.
+According to the study, consumption of a couple of kiwis on a daily basis helps in reducing the platelet aggression response or the risk of blood clotting.
 This fibronolytic effect of the fruit on the blood vessels prevents the risk of thromboembolic and cardiac disorders like atherosclerosis.

-Improves iron absorption: An amazing benefit of kiwi is its ability to facilitate the absorption of iron in the body.
-Richness of vitamin C and other phytochemicals such as lutein and zeaxanthin in the fruit helps in improving iron status in the body and prevents iron deficiency disorders.
-A comparative study performed between kiwi and banana has revealed that consumption of kiwi along with iron-rich breakfast cereal results in significant progress in the status of iron in the body as compared to banana.
+An amazing benefit of kiwi is its ability to facilitate the absorption of iron in the body.
+A richness of vitamin C and other phytochemicals such as lutein and zeaxanthin in the fruit help in improving iron status in the body and prevents iron deficiency disorders.
+A comparative study performed between kiwi and banana has revealed that consumption of kiwi along with iron-rich breakfast cereal results in a significant progress in the status of iron in the body as compared to banana.

-Macular degeneration: Kiwi is the fruit for the eye and it contributes beneficially towards the eye health.
+Kiwi is the fruit for the eye and it contributes beneficially towards the eye health.
 As already stated, it is a source of phytochemicals lutein and zeaxanthin which are critical components residing in the human eye.
-These healthful components along with vitamin A protect the eyes from cataracts, age-related macular degeneration and other vision-destroying disorders.
+These helpful components along with vitamin A protect the eyes from cataracts, age-related macular degeneration and other vision-destroying disorders.

-Digestive health: Kiwi may prove valuable for maintaining a healthy digestive system.
+Kiwi may prove valuable for maintaining a healthy digestive system.
 It is a delicious source of fiber which promotes digestion and intestinal health.
 It helps in providing relief from constipation by stimulating the bowel system.
 The natural laxative properties of this fruit owing to its fiber content add bulk to the stool and make them soft.
 A study conducted on Kiwi has revealed that it stores a good amount of proteolytic enzyme actinidin which improves the digestion of proteins and facilitates smooth traffic through the digestive system.
-Polysaccharides present in the fruit helps in averting the adhesion of enteropathogens and stimulate the probiotic bacteria in the colon.
-Kiwi extracts promotes the growth of lactic acid and inhibits the development of Escherichia Coli bacteria and aids in sustaining digestive health.
+Polysaccharides present in the fruit help in averting the adhesion of enteropathogens and stimulate the probiotic bacteria in the colon.
+Kiwi extracts promote the growth of lactic acid and inhibit the development of Escherichia Coli bacteria and aids in sustaining digestive health.

 How to select and store?